pepurion/aleph/content/Character/Character Data.md

 	- Fortitude - your body and gut strength
 - **Intellect**
 	- Control - your operating on working systems (including human body)
-	- Memory - your memory of past
+	- Analysis - your logic, deduction and memory
 - **Will**
 	- Resolve - your mental fortitude
-	- Awareness - your alertness and observations
+	- Perception - your alertness and observations
 - **Display**
 	- Portrayal - your acting, intimidation and lies
-	- Stunt - your balance and positioning
+	- Poise - your balance and positioning
 - **Charm**
-	- Appeal - your charisma
+	- Appeal - your charisma and likability
-	- Language - your communication and speaking comprehension
+	- Speech - your expression and speaking comprehension

 Each stat is represented by either **Body, Mind or Soul**.